 The formula is complete.
 The logic is if the number of values in each ticket channel is larger than ten, the formula returns "Big" or else (if the result is ten or less, the formula returns "Small".
 Notice that the red error text has changed to a green tick to indicate that the formula syntax is correct.

 - When you are ready, click Save to save the attribute and close the Standard calculated attribute panel.

-Building your query
+Building your report

 Now that you've created a standard calculated attribute, it acts just like any of the built-in attributes.
-It's also available to use in any of your queries, and can be used by anyone who has access to the dataset in which you created it.
+It's also available to use in any of your reports, and can be used by anyone who has access to the dataset in which you created it.